Posted by Patrick Muschamp on 06 30 2016 02:05 PM

 1. This unit is designed to control up to two electric fans with a combined maximum draw of 25 continuous amps.
 If fans exceed 25 amps combined, we recommend installing one controller per electric fan.

 2. Yes, the customer could splice the second sensor into the first one to power both fans.
 This circuit is a low voltage circuit, so it should be okay.

-4. If the fan has not turned on with the Mishimoto kit, take a screwdriver and turn the adjustment screw counter clockwise in small increments until the fans starts.
+4. If the fan has not turned on with the Mishimoto kit, take a screwdriver and turn the adjustment screw counterclockwise in small increments until the fan starts.

 5. Unfortunately, no. The control module is designed for 1 speed operation.

 6. The green wire is designed to work in two different configurations.
 When used, this will allow the fan(s) to be turned on regardless of the temperature of the coolant.
 This will override all other functions and keep the fan(s) running.
 If you choose to not use this option, cut any exposed copper and tape or shrink wrap the end of the wire.

 7. Clockwise to raise the temperature; counterclockwise to lower the activation temperature.

 8. By using an OBD scan tool, tuning software, temperature gun, or digital temperature gauge.
 The Mishimoto controller does not have specific temperature markings on it.